 What could have caused such a great sea-flood?
 We tend to link tsunamis with earthquakes, but there is no record of any earthquake in September, 1014.
 We tend to associate flooding with storms, but the annals make no mention of a storm

-M. Baillie, in an article published in the Journal of Quarternary Science, 2007, speculates that the 1014 tsunami recorded by chroniclers in Britain and at Quedlinburg Abbey in Saxony was caused by a meteor that landed in the mid-Atlantic.
-You can see a simulation of the comet impact here.
+M. Baillie, in an article published in the Journal of Quarternary Science, 2007, speculates that the 1014 tsunami recorded by chroniclers in Britain and at Quedlinburg Abbey in Saxony was caused by a meteor that landed in the North Atlantic.

 In the 11th century there was no Red Cross.
 There was no FEMA.
 Who cared for those left homeless?
 Who buried the bodies of the dead?
 How long did it take for the devastated towns and villages to recover, and is it possible that some might never have recovered?
 Might they have simply been washed away and, eventually, forgotten?